 The share of the County's labor force is heavily weighted towards government, trade, and service employment.
 Relative to the rest of the state, the work force employed by government is high at 25% of the workforce.
-Part of the reasons for the large number of government workers in the County include the presence of several major national parks, Tribal Lands and the high percentage of the total area in county public lands.
+Part of the reasons for the large number of government workers in the County include the presence of several major national parks, Tribal Lands and the high percentage of public lands in the county.

 Coconino County and Arizona tend to have higher unemployment rates than the national average.
-County unemployment rates as of July 2017 (5.8%) are above both state (5.1%) and national levels (4.3%).
-The District must contend with the continued limited funding from the State due to a decline of over 30% in State revenues in the past ten years.
+The County unemployment rate as of August 2018 (5.6%) is above both state (5.3%)

+and national levels (4.3%).
+The District must contend with the continued limited funding from the State due to a decline of over 30% in State aid in the past ten years.
 The District is committed to improving and offering additional services to meet the County needs.
 These efforts are achieved through careful monitoring of costs, innovative partnerships, cost saving opportunities, and seeking new revenue sources.